influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/glossary.md

 ## replication factor

 The attribute of the retention policy that determines how many copies of data to concurrently store (or retain) in the cluster.
+A cluster fully replicates data across each data node in the cluster.
 Replicating copies ensures that data is available when a data node (or more) is unavailable.

-For three nodes or less, the default replication factor equals the number of data nodes.
+The number of data nodes in a cluster **must be** evenly divisible by the replication factor.
+For example, a replication factor of 2 works with 2, 4, 6, or 8 data nodes.
+A replication factor of 3 works with 3, 6, or 9 data nodes.

-For more than three nodes, the default replication factor is 3.
-To change the default replication factor, specify the replication factor `n` in the retention policy.
+> **Important:** If the replication factor isn't evenly divisible into the number of data nodes, data may be distributed unevenly across the cluster and cause poor query performance.
+Likewise, decreasing the replication factor (fewer copies of data in a cluster) may reduce query performance depending on query load.

 Related entries: [cluster](/influxdb/v0.10/concepts/glossary/#cluster), [duration](/influxdb/v1.7/concepts/glossary/#duration), [node](/influxdb/v1.7/concepts/glossary/#node),
 [retention policy](/influxdb/v1.7/concepts/glossary/#retention-policy-rp)